Gideon-Foxo/Gideon-foxo/README.md

 # Gideoonnnnnnn

-Hewwo ^^ I am Gideon and you have stumbled into my github profile 👀 If you would like to chat with me you can add me on Discord at [Gideon#4325](https://discord.com/users/524371727812263948) or Telegram at @Gideon_foxo.
-You maybe able to find me in Yggdrasil Treehouse, Bots on Discord, Kettu's layer, or other places where I lurk :detective: Continue reading to learn about some of my projects :3
+Hewwo ^^ I am Gideon and you have stumbled into my github profile 👀

+You can find me Lurking in Yggdrasil Treehouse, Kettu's Lair, Displace or other places where I lurk 🕵

 --------------------------------